smallcloudai/refact/README.md

 Refact is currently available as a plugin for [JetBrains](https://plugins.jetbrains.com/plugin/20647-refact-ai) products and [VS Code IDE](https://marketplace.visualstudio.com/items?itemName=smallcloud.codify).

+NEW: you can fine-tune the model on your own hardware!

 ## Known limitations

-- for best results on smaller GPUs we recommend using CONTRASTcode models as the StarCoder models can be quite slow
+- For best results on smaller GPUs we recommend using CONTRASTcode models as the StarCoder models can be quite slow
-- StarCoder AI Toolbox and Chat in JetBrains will be available later (May 12-14)

 ## Demo